Advice and protection if you're involved in an MSC investigation

 It remains to be seen where the current enquiries will end up, but we hope common sense will prevail – using an accountant doesn’t mean you’re not an independent business, making decisions on behalf of the company.
 We are currently helping many members caught up in this and we will help any and all members who might come under the glare of a future MSC investigation.

-In the case of MSC legislation, a Regulation 80 notice of determination letter would be sent to your company to inform you that your accountancy services provider has been determined as a MSCP and that your company is now deemed a MSC.
+Under the MSC legislation, a Regulation 80 notice of determination letter would be sent to your company to inform you that your accountancy services provider has been determined as a MSCP and that your company is now deemed a MSC.
 HMRC would then outline their determination of unpaid PAYE income tax and National Insurance due by your company for the affected tax year.

 People who value this benefit usually go for...